ali1845/pythonNotes/OOP_in_python.md

             return f"The Subject, {self.subject} and the message, {self.message} has been sent"

-- Instance arttributes are reffered using the key word `self`.
+- Instance attributes are referred to using the keyword `self`.

 - The values of the instance attributes are passed as an argument of any method.

-- We have created two methods one is a Construtor and the other is a `sendDetails()`.
+- We have created two methods one is a Constructor and the other is a `sendDetails()`.

--  `subject` is the instance attribute created in the Construtor and `message` attribute is created the `sendDetails()` method.
+-  `subject` is the instance attribute created in the Constructor and the `message` attribute is created in the `sendDetails()` method.

 #### Example of Class and Instance Attributes

-Lets create an Object of the class Email and call the method sendDetails.
+Let's create an object of the class Email and call the method sendDetails.

 Since the Dunder method, `.__init__()`, is defined.
 We need to instantiate the class object by passing the values of the Instance attributes.